-- MemberOf / :HasMember ?
+- Image: MemberOf / :HasMember ?

 - ChildOf / :ParentOf ?

 - Employed / :Unemployed ?

-A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption
+A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption OWA is tricky...

 The City Council of Bologna supports some families with cash discounts for the children schools.
 Such families must have at least three children, and at least one of the parents must be unemployed.
 Try to model such families using the operators ALL, EXISTS, FILLS, AND.